 speaker

 Patrick Hollander

-Hi.
-Thanks for putting me in here.
+Hi, thanks for fitting me in here.
 You know, you guys opened nine net new stores in 2022.
 You mentioned you took share during the year across categories.
-We were just wondering if there's any data you can share around the ramp up and spend from new customers.
-Has there been kind of different shopping patterns for new customers in new categories that you're taking share from or new customers at new stores that you've opened in infill markets or new markets?
+We were just wondering if there's any data you can share around the ramp up in spend from new customers.
+Has there been kind of different shopping patterns from new customers in new categories that you're taking a share from or new customers at new stores that you've opened in infill markets or new markets?
 Thank you.

 speaker

-So we see new stores candidly as a really great way to expand our brand and attract new customers.
-I mean, you think about some of the new markets we're in like Short Pump.
-You know, obviously, all those customers are new to Academy and new shoppers for us.
-You know, as we've gone into new markets, we've done, I think, a better job of localizing the assortment.
-You know, one of the things we've done in the past and car ventages in 19 and prior was we kind of took a Texas based assortment approach and tried to apply it broadly and that didn't work.
+So we see new stores, candidly, as a really great way to expand our brand and attract new customers.
+I mean, you think about some of the new markets we're in, like Short Pump, Obviously, all those customers are new to Academy and new shoppers for us.
+As we've gone into new markets, we've done, I think, a better job of localizing the assortment.
+One of the things we've done in the past in prior vintages and 19 and prior was we kind of took a Texas-based assortment approach and tried to apply it broadly, and that didn't work.
 So we've actually seen some pretty positive reaction to some of the localization efforts we put in places here.
-That being said, as Michael said, there's always learnings we're going to have.
-And, you know, we're taking those learnings from 22 and we're going to apply them to 23 and to tech a lot smarter about how we market, how we assort and how we manage those stores.
+That being said, as Michael said, there's always learnings we're going to have And, you know, we're taking those learnings from 22, and we're going to apply them to 23 and be a heck of a lot smarter about how we market, how we sort, and how we manage those stores.

+speaker